dhdaines/paves/README.md

 that by passing `max_workers=1`, or you can only use some CPUs by passing some other value.

-Yes, even with a single CPU, it is faster than `pdfminer.six`.
+Even with a single CPU, it is often faster than `pdfminer.six`.

 There are a few differences with `pdfminer.six` (some might call them bug fixes):